wateraccounting/WaPORMOOC/README.md

 For the first script we are utilising the [WaPORDL](https://bitbucket.org/cioapps/wapordl/src/main/) script made available by FAO.
 For more information on WaPOR can be found [here](https://www.fao.org/in-action/remote-sensing-for-water-productivity/en/)

+This material is brought to you by the Water Accounting Team at IHE Delft Institute for Water Education

+** **
-For more on WaPOR applications check out these other courses:
+**For more on WaPOR applications check out these other courses:**

 [Water Accounting and Water Productivity using WaPOR](https://ocw.un-ihe.org/course/view.php?id=92) (module 2 and 3) provides additional materials on how to implement water accounting and water productivity analyses using the WaPOR data (also available in [French](https://ocw.un-ihe.org/course/view.php?id=117) and [Arabic](https://ocw.un-ihe.org/course/view.php?id=118))